Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
 The first vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, the Japanese car offers a marginal difference of 4% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the Japanese car offers a marginal difference of 4% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
-These are the results of an independent reasearch, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the Subaru badge with 4.2 out of 5.
-Some independent research have also placed V60 as average reliability-wise, and Levorg is more or less at the same level.Above it all, drivers of cars with the same engine as the Swedish car rank it on average as 3.6, while the one under the competitor's bonnet gets 5.0 out of 5.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the Subaru badge with 4.2 out of 5.
+The same official information place V60 as average reliability-wise, and Levorg is more or less at the same level.Above it all, drivers of cars with the same engine as the Swedish car rank it on average as 3.6, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economy